Pardon (ceremony): Pardons in art

-Pardons were a popular subject in 19th century French art, since the local people dressed in their elaborate traditional Breton costume for the ceremonies, and also involved open-air public festivities.
+Pardons were a popular subject in 19th century French art, since the local people dressed in their elaborate traditional Breton costume for the ceremonies, and were also involved in open-air public festivities.
 Many artists came to Brittany to portray pardons.
 Jules Breton and Pascal Dagnan-Bouveret painted a number of such scenes.

-Paintings by members of the Pont-Aven School such as Paul Sérusier and Paul Gauguin's Vision after the Sermon are also inspired by this aspect of Breton culture.
+Paintings by members of the Pont-Aven School such as Paul Sérusier and Paul Gauguin's 1888 Vision after the Sermon are also inspired by this aspect of Breton culture.